SeshadriRC/python-for-devops/Day-16/README.md

 Decorators modify the behavior of functions.
 They take a function as an argument, add some functionality, and return another function without modifying the original function's code.
 Example:

+- A login concept using decorators in Python usually means protecting functions/routes so they run only if the user is logged in.

 Defining a simple decorator:

 ```